The Chase (Doctor Who)

 The serial marks the final appearance of series regulars Russell and Hill, who depart in the sixth episode; their decisions, made independently, greatly upset Hartnell.
-It also marks the first appearance of Purves, whose appearance in the third episode as American tourist Morton Dill led to his casting in the sixth episode as Steven Taylor, who later became a companion.
+It marks the first appearance of Purves, whose appearance in the third episode as Morton Dill led to his casting in the sixth as Steven Taylor, who later became a companion.
 Warwick worked with Hartnell to imitate his mannerisms as the android replica of the Doctor.
-Due to the variety of work, set designers Raymond Cusick and John Wood collaborated for the serial; Cusick redesigned some of the Daleks that had been modified since their original creation.
+Due to the variety of work, set designers Raymond Cusick and John Wood collaborated for the serial; Cusick redesigned some Daleks that had been modified since their original creation.
 The production crew sourced Dalek props that were on loan to various studios and companies, including for the film Dr. Who and the Daleks (1965).
 Filming for the serial took place at Riverside Studios from April to June 1965.

-The Chase received generally high viewership, ranging from nine to ten million viewers, and successful Appreciation Index scores; notably, both were lower than the previous Dalek serial, The Dalek Invasion of Earth.
+The Chase received high viewership, ranging from nine to ten million viewers, and successful Appreciation Index scores, though both were lower than the previous Dalek serial, The Dalek Invasion of Earth.
 Contemporary reviews improved as broadcast continued; the early episodes were found to be confusing and lacklustre, with the Daleks losing their appeal, though later episodes were praised for the battle between the Daleks and Mechonoids, the cast's performances, and the departure of Ian and Barbara.
 Retrospective reviews were mixed, with similar praise for the Mechonoids and characters, and criticism towards the comedy and unbelievability of some scenes and concepts.
-The story was later novelised and released on VHS, DVD, and as an audiobook, with several pieces of music and sound effects released on CD.
+The story was novelised and released on VHS, DVD, Blu-ray, and as an audiobook, with music and sound effects released on CD.